Essential HTTP Headers for Web Scraping

 Response text: {"message":"Unsupported 'Accept' header: 'application/pdf'.
 Must accept 'application/json'.","documentation_url":"https://docs.github.com/v3/media"}

-An accept-language header indicates the preferable natural languages of response contents the client expects to receive from the server.
-The accept-language header can have one or more languages in the order of priority.
-An example of an accept-language header is as follows:
+An Accept-Language header indicates the preferred natural languages of the response contents the client expects to receive from the server.
+The Accept-Language header can have one or more languages in order of priority.
+An example of an Accept-Language header is as follows:

 accept-language: en-GB,en-US;q=0.9,en;q=0.8